 Friends & Family Test

-From 1st December the Rycote Practice is participating in the NHS Friends and Family Test.
+Like all NHS organisations The Rycote Practice welcomes patients to complete the NHS Friends and Family Test.

 The Friends & Family Test is about giving patients the opportunity to provide quick feedback on their care and treatment experience.
 It’s already in use in many parts of the NHS and is expanding to a lot more.You can say what is going well and what can be improved so that people who make decisions about local healthcare can take your views into account.
 Please click this link to watch a video about the NHS Friends & Family Test